rackerlabs/support-how-to/content/cloud-servers/support-ticket-statuses.md

 The following process explains how a ticket moves through these
 statuses:

-1. After a ticket is reviewed by the Rackspace Cloud support team, it moves to the **In Progress** status.
+1. After the Rackspace Support team reviews a ticket, it moves to the **In Progress** status.

-2. If the support team needs more information from the customer to fix the issue, the ticket might move to the **Pending Customer** status.
+2. If the Support team needs more information from the customer to fix the issue, the ticket might move to the **Pending Customer** status.

 3. If the ticket is waiting for an update or release from a vendor, the ticket might move to the **Pending Rackspace** status.

 4. If the ticket is waiting for a maintenance window and is not being actively worked, the ticket might move to the **Pending Rackspace** status.

-5. When Rackspace solves the issue, the status is changed to **Solved**.
+5. When Rackspace resolves the issue, the status changes to **Solved**.

 6. After a ticket has a status of **Solved**, a customer can move the ticket to **Closed** or reopen it, which changes the status to **In Progress**.